Koed00/django-q/README.rst

     from django_q import Schedule, schedule

-    # Use the schedule wrapper
+    # Use the schedule function

     schedule('math.copysign',
              2, -2,